-Please find answers to frequently asked questions below.
+Please find detailed answers to frequently asked questions below.
 If you do not find an answer to your question, please contact the Admissions or Financial Aid office at the campus you are interested in.
 Contact information for all four campuses can be found at the bottom of the page.Printable Version of FAQs

 Qualifying for the Nebraska Promise